-WASHINGTON – FEMA announced today that federal disaster assistance has been made available to the state of Missouri to supplement state and local recovery efforts in the areas affected by severe storms, tornadoes, and flooding on April 29, 2019, and continuing.
+WASHINGTON — FEMA announced that federal emergency aid has been made available for the state of Missouri to supplement the state, tribes and local recovery efforts in the areas affected by the Coronavirus Disease 2019 (COVID-19) pandemic beginning on Jan.
+20, 2020, and continuing.

-Seamus K. Leary has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Leary said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Paul Taylor has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.